This year’s topic 2022

 How to approach ‘Feminist Humanitarian Action’ at #HCBerlin?

-Therefore, at this year’s Humanitarian Congress, we will discuss strategies and best practices for sexual and reproductive health and rights in crisis preparedness and response.
-Moreover, we will address the impact of humanitarian crises on LGBTQI+ persons, their marginalized (in)visibility in the humanitarian system and their limited access to health services.
-Following up from last year’s event, we will also deepen our conversations on the humanitarian consequences of the climate crisis and elaborate on what changes and steps are necessary, from feminist perspectives, to achieve climate justice in humanitarian contexts.
-Additionally, we will look at the increasing number of food security crises and their implications for humanitarian action.
+Therefore, at last year’s Humanitarian Congress, we discussed strategies and best practices for sexual and reproductive health and rights in crisis preparedness and response.
+Moreover, addressed the impact of humanitarian crises on LGBTQI+ persons, their marginalized (in)visibility in the humanitarian system and their limited access to health services.
+Following up from the previous year’s event, we also deepened our conversations on the humanitarian consequences of the climate crisis and elaborated on what changes and steps are necessary, from feminist perspectives, to achieve climate justice in humanitarian contexts.
+Additionally, we looked at the increasing number of food security crises and their implications for humanitarian action.

 The illustration of this year’s HCBerlin was created by Pamela Calero.